eea/european.cache.registry/README.md

 a licences/aggregated endpoint.
 Only the data for the company_id and the given year will be patched.

+For patching the company data, set `PATCH_AUDITORS` to a dictionary containing values to be updated.
+Use the auditor uid as a key.

 ## Syncronise with Licence Portal

 * The licences for ODS are now taken from DG Clima and exposed: